WebDevStudios/BuddyPress-Registration-Options/readme.txt

 * Fixed: Prevention of working in non-main site sites for Multisite.
 * Fixed: internationalization issues with singular/plural "members" admin notice.
 * Updated: internationalization strings for default messages.

+= 4.2.11 =
+* Fix issue with 404 errors in pending user list.

 = 4.2.10 =
 * WordPress 4.4 compatibility bump.
 No other code changes made.